mrc-ide/contact_patterns/README.md

 - The package **brms** (Version 2.13.5 used here) (see: https://cran.r-project.org/web/packages/brms/index.html)
 - The packages contained within **tidyverse** (Version 2.13.5 used here) (see: https://cran.r-project.org/web/packages/tidyverse/index.html)
 - The package **gdata** (version 2.13.5 used here) (see: https://cran.r-project.org/web/packages/gdata/index.html)
+- The package **friendlyeval** (see: https://github.com/MilesMcBain/friendlyeval).

 This work utilises the probabilistic programming language STAN for model fitting (implemented via the package BRMS).
 STAN is a program for analysis of Bayesian models using Markov Chain Monte Carlo (MCMC) simulation.
 More information and details about the software and its use via R are available here: https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started.

 ## Installation Guide and Instructions for Use
 The following instructions require that all the relevant `R` packages have been installed by the user and that STAN has been installed.
 To replicate and reproduce the analyses presented in this paper, do the following:

-1. Download the [Data](./Data) folder and [Functions](./Functions) folder from this repository.
+1. Clone this Github repository and make a local copy on your desktop.
-2. Download the `R` code from  [Analyses](./Analyses) for the particular part of the analysis you are trying to reproduce.
+2. Run the `R` code from  [Analyses](./Analyses) for the particular part of the analysis you are trying to reproduce.
+    a.
 Note that we utilised the high performance computing cluster available to members of the Department of Infectious Disease Epidemiology (DIDE) at Imperial College to generate the outputs in [Outputs](./Outputs).
-The script that generated these outputs is available [here] (./Analyses/1_DIDE_Cluster_BRMS_Model_Running.R).
-However, we also provide a script not dependent on cluster access, available [here] (./Analyses/1_Non-Cluster_BRMS_Model_Running.R), that can be run locally to regenerate any of the results available in [Outputs](./Outputs).
+The script that generated these outputs is 1_DIDE_Cluster_BRMS_Model_Running.R.
+    b.
+However, we also provide a script not dependent on cluster access (1_Non-Cluster_BRMS_Model_Running.R), that can be run locally to regenerate any of the results available in [Outputs](./Outputs).
-4. Run the `R` code.
-The output from running this code will be a number of MCMC objects, as well as a series of plots representing the output from MCMC based fitting of the relevant model to the collated data.
-These plots form the basis of the figures presented in the publication.
+3. The output from running this code will be a number of MCMC objects (also available in [Outputs](./Outputs)), as well as a series of plots representing the output from MCMC based fitting of the relevant model to the collated data.
+These plots form the basis for the figures presented in main text of the associated publication.